 The County of Lexington will directly manage all Administrative Activities utilizing Community Development Department staff and the contractors listed above.
 Initial program administrative and planning activities have been completed and only lasted the first few months following HUD approval of this Action Plan.

-Disaster Mitigation Program Administration areas of financial management, procurement, information management and quality assurance and technical assistance.
+Disaster Mitigation Program Administration

+Proper administration of the CDBG-MIT grant will support the delivery of programs in the areas of financial management, procurement, information management and quality assurance and technical assistance.
 The County must provide administrative and support services necessary to formulate, implement, and evaluate the County's CDBG-